MicrosoftDocs/win32/desktop-src/direct3d9/line-drawing-support-in-d3dx.md

 ---
-Description: D3DX is a utility library that provides helper services.
+description: D3DX is a utility library that provides helper services.
 It is a layer above the Direct3D component. ms.assetid: 34ad82f2-542c-4342-af02-a767d6d4c96c
 title: Line Drawing Support in D3DX (Direct3D 9)
 ms.topic: article